newton_polynomial#

 Parameters:

-• xx (numpy.ndarray) – The set of query points to evaluate as a two-dimensional array of shape (k, m) where k is the number of query points and m is the spatial dimension of the polynomial.
+• xx (array_like) – Query points to evaluate.
+Can be a scalar, list, or numpy array.
+The points will be standardized to a two-dimensional array of shape (k, m) where k is the number of query points and m is the spatial dimension of the polynomial.

 • **kwargs – Additional keyword-only arguments that change the behavior of the underlying evaluation (see the concrete implementation).